 I can’t fathom how many humans have benefitted over these 2500 years since the Buddha decided to share his discoveries.
 I’ve been richly rewarded by his act of consideration and those of my teachers.
 You can be, too.
 We aren’t all one, but we are all connected.
 Let’s have fun while we inspire each other.

 I wrote Sex, Drugs, Enlightenment: Noble Secrets from an Orthodox Buddhist ex-Monk to be a cultural milestone, encouraging the direction of our collective development on many levels.
-For it to become so, it needs aware-persons’ participation.
-Sharing its links or quotes is a donation of love to the cause.
+For it to become so, it needs the participation of aware persons.
+Sharing this site’s links or quotes is a donation of love to the cause.
 This cause of collective development hopefully includes you, dear reader.
 A moment of your time may be the pebble that changes the course of humanity’s river.

-Please like me on Facebook.
+Please like me if you’re on Facebook.
 You won’t find me there because I can’t protect my identity.
 So share the word for me.
 Thank you for your support.

 Respectfully yours in Dhamma (The Buddha’s Teaching),